 At the same time, I was checking my email.
 I saw that the so-called “showtime” for taking off to Baghdad was going to be either at 1am or 5am the next day.
 This was a bit of a surprise to me.
 It was soon confirmed that the final showtime was indeed 1am.
 I then got a call from the UNDP Iraq office informing me that I was going to be collected by 12:30am at the latest.
 This was all very unexpected to me as I had always imagined that the flight to Baghdad would be between 8am and 12pm the following day.

-I was probably fifth in a very informal check in line.
-When I finally got to speak to the attendant, he quickly told me my name was no on the list.
+I was probably fifth in a very informal check-in line.
+When I finally got to speak to the attendant, he quickly told me my name was not on the list.
 My last chance to escape had just emerged, I thought.
 He demanded to see my UN travel papers which, by the way, I had never seen as UNDP Iraq had kindly processed all this for me.
-This just meant that I have to wait for my female colleagues that were still outside the security area.
-In the end, I was the last one to check in.
+This just meant that I had to wait for my female colleagues that were still outside the security area.
+In the end, I was the last one to check-in.
 The papers were solid gold.
 And when I finally got my boarding pass I noticed that the boarding time as 2:40am.
 So we had one more hour or so to go.

-A small bus took us from the terminal to the airplane which turned out to be an Embraer 120, a small propeller driven plane which can accommodate a maximum of 25 people or so.
+A small bus took us from the terminal to the airplane which turned out to be an Embraer 120, a small propeller-driven plane that can accommodate a maximum of 25 people or so.
 The UN has apparently outsourced the contract for the charter flights to South African pilots.
 We finally took off at 3:05am.
 The heavy winds made the plane dance with heavy cadences in the air.
-I have not flown a small plane in many years and have forgotten how one does feel more intensively the external environment conditions.
+I have not flown a small plane in many years and have forgotten how one does feel more intensively about external environmental conditions.
 Plus the plane feels so light, really…

 70 minutes later the pilot announced that we would be landing in Baghdad in 20 minutes.
-Thanks to the heavy and favorable winds we have been able to shave almost 30 minutes of the scheduled time.
-The plane landed in BIAP (Baghdad International AirPort; this is an odd acronym as the word airport is one word, not two!) at 4:35am Jordan time.
+Thanks to the heavy and favorable winds we have been able to shave almost 30 minutes off the scheduled time.
+The plane landed at BIAP (Baghdad International Airport; this is an odd acronym as the word airport is one word, not two!) at 4:35am Jordan time.